lukechampine/walrus-cli/README.md

 # walrus-cli

 `walrus-cli` is a client for [`walrus`](https://github.com/lukechampine/walrus).
-It is currently geared towards watch-only wallets used in tandem with a Ledger Nano S hardware wallet.
-Support for "hot" seed-based wallets may be added in the future.
+It makes it easy to check your balance, generate addresses, and sign and broadcast transactions using either a "cold" Ledger Nano S hardware wallet or a traditional "hot" wallet.

 ## Setup

 You will need a synchronized `walrus` server running in watch-only mode.

-You will also need a Ledger Nano S hardware wallet with the [Sia app](https://github.com/LedgerHQ/nanos-app-sia) installed.
-The app must be open on the device when `walrus-cli` commands are run.
+If you are using a Nano S, the [Sia app](https://github.com/LedgerHQ/nanos-app-sia) must be installed and open when `walrus-cli` commands are run.

+If you are using `walrus-cli` as a hot wallet, pass the `-hot` flag to all commands.
+Each command will prompt you to enter your seed.
+You can bypass these prompts by setting the `WALRUS_SEED` environment variable.

 ## Generating an Address